TREYCSE/Trivia_Game/README.md

-# Full-stack Trivia!
+#SOFTWARE-STAR TRIVIA!

-Full stack trivia is a quiz-based game that allows openents to test how much they know about the basics of development; HTML5.
+Software Star trivia is a quiz-based game that allows openents (software  engineers) to test how much they know about the basics of development; HTML5.
 CSS3.
-Javascript, and DOM manipulation
+Javascript, and DOM manipulation with a focus on debugging rather than coding and insustry/career-based preparation questions.
+But instead of testing based off of difficult things,

 Assigned from:
 [GA users only](https://git.generalassemb.ly/dc-wdi-fundamentals/game-of-war)